brodeau/gonzag/README.md

 satellite track is provided as time-series of the form time(t), longitude(t), latitude(t), as usually found in along-track satellite data product.

-Both SSH `2D+time` data and along track data are provided as netCDF files and must share a common time-period.
+Both SSH `2D+time` data of the model and along track data of the satellite are provided as netCDF files (soon Zarr!) and must share a common time-period.

 2D space interpolation is performed through the bilinear method.